Followers- please disregard these posts. I just like to use this platform to write/edit my journals, these aren’t for public consumption. Thanks

 But it only seemed to amuse him.
 The whole time he was biting his lip and trying not to laugh although I couldn’t find anything remotely funny about the conversation.

-“I love it when you lecture me, Fiona,” he tried to make light.
+“I love it when you lecture me, Fiona,” he told me, curling a lock of hair behind my ear.

 I had rolled my eyes.
 “I’m serious.
 You can’t just waste money like that it’s not — ”